 Also during that 16-year span, Sacramento State players have combined for 73 all-academic selections, 50 all-conference awards (including 16 first team selections), three MVPs and four all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the prize in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

-In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
-Of the team’s 15 returners for the 2015 season, 12 have overall grade point averages of 3.0 or better.
+In addition, over the last 13 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
+Eight Hornets will enter the 2016 beach volleyball season with overall grade point averages above a 3.0.

-In addition, of the 21 student-athletes that have expired their eligibility during Volta’s head coaching tenure, all 21 have graduated.
+Volta’s players graduate as well.
+Of the 21 student-athletes that have expired their eligibility during Volta’s head coaching tenure, all 21 have graduated.